-University of Mississippi Medical Center: Center for Telehealth
+University of Mississippi Medical Center's Center for Telehealth

 - Intervention: The University of Mississippi Medical Center created the Center for Telehealth to deliver quality specialty services through telehealth video conferencing and remote monitoring tools to the underserved areas of Mississippi.

 - Results: The program has been successfully implemented throughout many of the state's rural hospitals and has reduced transfers and geographic barriers for patients.

 Rural hospitals in Mississippi lacked adequate access to

 healthcare and specialty care services.
 Of the 82

 counties in the state, 53 of them are more than 40

 minutes away from specialty care.
 This made it difficult

 for rural residents to access needed care without